BriWins/myFlix-client/README.md

-# myFlix-client
+# Flix It Up-client

-### myFlix-client entails the client-side portion of Flix It Up Application. myFlix-client utilizes the React framework to meet the information needs of Flix It Up users.
+### Flix It Up-client entails the client-side portion of Flix It Up Application. myFlix-client utilizes the React framework to meet the information needs of Flix It Up users.
 The client-side includes several interface views built using the React library that will handle data through the previously-defined REST API endpoints.

 ## Technical Requirements